 From party time to symbolic rituals & ceremonies

-The wildest parties were, as usual, on Khao San and Silom Roads, the latter being a five-kilometre strip that heaves with thousands of revellers, most dressed in the signature bright Hawaiian style shirts.
+The wildest parties are, as usual, on Khao San and Silom Roads, the latter being a five-kilometre strip that heaves with thousands of revellers, most dressed in the beach gear and the signature bright Hawaiian style shirts.
 Once in those aqua zones there is no escaping a solid soaking and only monks, babies, old folk and passing scooter riders have immunity from the hoses, buckets, foam fountains and talc smearing that goes on all day and night.
-In areas like Chit Lom and Siam, where I was, the action was tamer and confined mostly to pavements and side lanes and the locals were a little more forgiving of anyone resisting saturation.
-Those preferring a more spiritual experience gathered at several of the main temples like Wat Pho and Wat Arun, and the Erawan Shrine on Ratchadamri Road was the place to observe ceremonial prayer dances and participate in hand washing, head dabbing and the releasing of sparrows.
+In areas like Chit Lom and Siam the action is generally tamer and confined mostly to pavements and side lanes and the locals are a little more forgiving of anyone resisting a dousing.
+Those preferring a more spiritual experience gather at several of the main temples like Wat Pho and Wat Arun, and the Erawan Shrine on Ratchadamri Road is the place to observe ceremonial prayer dances and participate in hand washing, head dabbing and the releasing of sparrows.

 The true meaning

-On a more serious note, Songkran, meaning ‘transformation’ or ‘change’ in Sanskrit, is rooted in Buddhist and Brahman tradition.
+On a serious note, Songkran, meaning ‘transformation’ or ‘change’ in Sanskrit, is rooted in Buddhist and Brahman tradition.
 It heralds the New Year and water symbolises purification, atonement and the ‘washing away’ of sins.
 Songkran is also about ‘making merit’ though honouring the elderly, paying homage to Buddha and giving alms to monks.
 Natthapong Bunlunusorn from Siam@Siam Design Hotel in Bangkok explained that “water symbolically purifies our bodies, minds and spirits and washes away misfortune, and like New Year’s Eve in the West, partying is part and parcel of Songkran, but is secondary to it’s true meaning”.
-For Capetonian performer Alistair Izobell, celebrating his eighth Songkran in Phuket, Songkran is about a revival of the spirit, “It’s a joyful time in Thailand and an opportunity to enjoy a unique custom in this incredible country.”

 An economic boost

-Following from 2017 statistics, it is believed that more than 1.5 million international tourists visited Thailand this year for Songkran alone, and 1.2 million Thais travelled domestically, their combined expenditure boosting the economy by more than 45 billion Baht (US$1.0 billion).
+According to official statistics, it is believed that more than 1.5 million international tourists visit Thailand for Songkran alone, and 1.2 million Thais travelled domestically, their combined expenditure boosting the economy by more than 45 billion Baht (US$1.0 billion).

 Do’s and Don’ts (Source: TAT News)